msantos/ewpcap/README.md

         stats/1 returns statistics about dropped packets.
 See pcap_stats(3PCAP) for details.

-        The pcap_stats records contains these fields:
+        The ewpcap_stat records contains these fields:

             recv : number of packets received